nakataka777/rmk-cornix/README.md

 - Its Vial layout is roughlly compatible with the official firmware, so you can load your existing Vial layout (`.vil` file) without much modification.
-  Macros, combos, tap dances, key maps for rotary encoders, and some other things may lost or be messed up, so you may need to reconfigure them.
+  Macros, combos, tap dances, key maps for rotary encoders, and some other things may lost or be messed up, so you may still need to reconfigure them.

 # Notes

 - LED lighting is not supported.
-- Battery level reporting seems not working properly.
 - Optimization on BLE or power consumption is not made.

 # Usage